OctopusDeploy/blog/blog/2021-11/safe-schema-updates-7-near-zero-downtime-deployment/index.md

 ### Infrastructure-based deployment patterns

 **Infrastructure-based** techniques include [blue/green](https://martinfowler.com/bliki/BlueGreenDeployment.html) deployments, [canary releases](https://martinfowler.com/bliki/CanaryRelease.html), and cluster immune systems.
 They are typically based on clever load balancing tricks.
-The new code is deployed on new infrastructure, tested and added into rotation.
+The new code is deployed on new infrastructure, tested, and added into rotation.

 By changing settings in our load balancer we can send traffic to either the new or old infra.
 This potentially allows us to “release” the new version gradually.
 First to 1% of our production traffic, then 5%, 10%, gradually throttling it as we watch the telemetry, our social media channels, and/or our support tickets to check everything is running smoothly.